The Library VPN

 Duo now required.
 Please see our Library VPN FAQ on how to use Duo when connecting to the library VPN.

-To connect to the library VPN, you must download and install Pulse Secure on your computer or Secure Access on your mobile device.
+To connect to the library VPN, you must download and install Ivanti Secure Access on your computer or mobile device.
 You only need to install the application once on each device you want to use to access library resources.
 Keep in mind that you will need to update it periodically, as you would with any software.
 Note: you need administrator rights on your computer to install applications; if you do not have them, contact your department’s IT staff.

 Select your device to get started: